alisonhawk/maci/apps/website/versioned_docs/version-v3.x/technical-references/smart-contracts/MACI.md

     revert InvalidPubKey();
   }

-  // Register the user via the sign-up gatekeeper.
+  // Register the user via the sign-up policy.
 This function should
-  // throw if the user has already registered or if ineligible to do so. signUpGatekeeper.register(msg.sender, _signUpGatekeeperData);
+  // throw if the user has already registered or if ineligible to do so. signUpPolicy.register(msg.sender, _signUpPolicyData);

   // Hash the public key and insert it into the tree. uint256 pubKeyHash = hashLeftRight(_pubKey.x, _pubKey.y);